SABS-R3/software-engineering-projects/_episodes/01-introduction.md

-The field of Pharmokinetics (PK) provides a quantitative basis for describing the delivery of a drug to a patient, the diffusion of that drug through the plasma/body tissue, and the subsequent clearence of the drug from the patient's system.
-PK is used to ensure that there is sufficient concentration of the drug to maintain the required effecicy of the drug, while ensuring that the concentration levels remain below the toxic threshold (See Fig 1).
+The field of Pharmokinetics (PK) provides a quantitative basis for describing the delivery of a drug to a patient, the diffusion of that drug through the plasma/body tissue, and the subsequent clearance of the drug from the patient's system.
+PK is used to ensure that there is sufficient concentration of the drug to maintain the required efficacy of the drug, while ensuring that the concentration levels remain below the toxic threshold (See Fig 1).
 Pharmokinetic (PK) models are often combined with Pharmodynamic (PD) models, which model the positive effects of the drug, such as the binding of a drug to the biological target, and/or undesirable side effects, to form a